 Selecting partitions leads to appearance of the relevant steps "Settings of partition ...".
-Note that these steps start with partitions which do not have an assigned disk letter (as usually is the case with hidden partitions).
-The partitions then take an ascending order of partition disk letters.
-This order cannot be changed.
-The order may differ from the physical order of the partitions on the hard disk.
+Note that these steps start with partitions which do not have an assigned disk letter (as usually is the case

 - 10. On the Settings of the hidden partition step (usually named Settings of Partition 1-1), specify the following settings: - Location.
 Click New location, select your new disk by either its assigned name or capacity, and then click Accept.